Co-CREATE 2.0

 678.369.6113

 Darlene Hutto leads FTE young adult discernment experiences, dynamic worship, and event facilitation.
-She served on FTE’s staff for 16 years and brings a wealth of experience to the church, supporting young adults in vocational exploration
+She served on FTE’s staff for 16 years and brings a wealth of experience to the church, supporting young adults in vocational exploration.

 It is exciting to know that my life’s passion and love for ministry serves a critical mass of young adults—that’s worth coming to work.
 FTE provides me the opportunity to be engaged in conversation and service with the larger church in a way that I could not be if I were in a specific ministry.
 I work with leaders of congregations and church-related organizations that support young Christian leaders, and in so doing, have the chance to impact young adults who are exploring their call.